dkfbasel/hot-reload/readme.md

             # arguments can be used to specify arguments to pass to the executable
             # on running
             - ARGS=-test=someString
-            # ignore will indicate which subdirectories to ignore from watching
+            # ignore will indicate which files and subdirectories to ignore from
+            # watching, note that the path will be matched from the src directory
-            - IGNORE=/src/web
+            - IGNORE=/cmd/web,*.md

 ```